Keywords; what are phytosterols, beta sitosterol, functional foods.

 There are many studies proving conclusively that the phytosterol compounds will reduce serum low density and total cholesterol and, what's more, in a short time.

 A study at McGill University found that after only 10 days, with no change of diet, the addition of beta sitosterol had a significant effect on low density cholesterol in the blood.
-They concluded that these findings suggest that a significant lowering of low density and total cholesterol in the blood plasma can be achieved by a modest dietary intake of the phytosterols in a food such as soybeans.
+They concluded that these findings suggest that a significant lowering of low density and total cholesterol in the blood plasma can be achieved by a modest dietary intake of the phytosterols in a food such as soybeans, the main ingredient in tofu.

-Personally, I would rather enjoy the phytosterols in avocado to soybeans which are not my favourite.
+Personally, I would rather enjoy the phytosterols in avocado than soybeans which are not my favourite.
 In any case avos have even more phytosterols than soybeans, and chickpeas, almonds and extra virgin olive oil are also particularly rich according to webMD.
 They recommend aiming for 2000 mg per day, but the average American diet has less than a quarter of that.
+No wonder so many are taking statins.

 Phytosterols are considered to be functional foods, meaning that they have health promoting and disease preventing properties.

-They not only improve the health of blood vessels but there are numerous studies indicating their anti cancer nature; particularly of breast, prostate and colon cancer.
+They not only improve the health of blood vessels but there are numerous studies confirming their anti cancer nature; particularly of the breast, prostate and colon cancer.
 More, they have powerful anti oxidant properties.

 The phytosterol beta sitosterol and the prostate gland are often mentioned in the same sentence.

-Conditions of the prostate gland like prostatitis which is now recognised very frequently to be a non infective condition, benign prostate hypertrophy which is really just a non cancerous enlarged gland, and prostate cancer which is the leading malignant and fatal cancer of men are all common in older men; they occur regularly and are particularly nasty.
+Conditions of the gland like prostatitis which is now recognised very frequently to be a non infective condition, benign hypertrophy which is really just an enlarged gland, and the cancer which is the leading fatal malignancy of men, are all common in older men because it metastasizes to the pelvis and spine; they occur regularly and are particularly nasty.

 The maximum urinary flow rate at which